-The Best things to do in Galle, a Dutch town in Sri Lanka
+The Best things to do in Galle, Sri Lanka

 Galle is pronounced as ‘Gall’ like ‘Ball’ and if you are a cricket fan you may know this from the famous cricket stadium located here in Sri Lanka.
 I had never heard of it.
 But it had reviews for being a very nice tourist destination, so I put it on my Sri Lanka travel itinerary.
 I was not disappointed.